tarantool/doc/doc/dev_guide/internals/iproto/mp_types.rst

 MP_* MessagePack types
 ======================

-The binary protocol handles data in the MessagePack format, which makes use of MessagePack data types.
+The binary protocol handles data in the  `MessagePack <http://MessagePack.org>`_ format.

-This document makes use of words that start with **MP_**.
-They mean a `MessagePack <http://MessagePack.org>`_ type or a range of MessagePack types, including the signal and possibly including a value, with slight modification:
+Short descriptions of the basic MessagePack data types are on MessagePack's `"spec" page <https://github.com/msgpack/msgpack/blob/master/spec.md>`_.
+Tarantool also introduces several MessagePack type :ref:`extensions <internals-msgpack_ext>`.

+In this document, MessagePack types are described by words that start with **MP_**.
+See this table:

 ..  container:: table